RobinLinus/coins-legacy/notes/intermediate-hash.md

 Furthermore, proofs are relevant only in contexts where also the unlocking script is checked.
 Therefore, a maliciously crafted position could indeed craft some random outputs.
 Such outputs would contain random hashs or keys though.
 An attacker would not be able to find a key pair which digests to such a random hash.
 Note that the problem is only relevant to non-standard outputs.
 All standard transactions have only outputs with standard formats like P2PK, P2SH.
 Thus, outputs of all standard transactions are obvious to parse because they have a fixed size.
+We could accept proofs only for such outputs.

-The only standard option with a variable length is `OP_RETURN` outputs up to 40 bytes.
+The only remaining standard option with a variable length is `OP_RETURN` outputs up to 40 bytes.

+This is enough to craft malicious outputs.
 Probably we can not fix this...
-Looks like our nice construction breaks appart :( This scheme is insecure.
+Looks like our nice construction breaks appart.
+This scheme is insecure. :(